Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Processing times and settlement

 Unlike instant cash or wire transfers, ACH payments are not immediate.
 They typically take one to three business days to process and settle.
-While 80% settle within a single business day, landlords must factor this into their financial planning.
 This processing time can affect cash flow if not accounted for.
+While not instant, being able to send money through ACH within a day is still much faster than traditional methods.

 Tenant bank account requirement

 For tenants to pay via ACH, they must have a traditional bank account (checking or savings).
 This might be a limitation for some tenants who prefer alternative payment methods or do not have a standard bank account.
-Landlords should be prepared to offer other payment options if ACH is not feasible for every tenant.
+Landlords should be prepared to offer alternative payment options if ACH is not feasible for all tenants.

 Providing multiple payment methods ensures flexibility and accessibility for all renters.
 However, encouraging ACH payments for its benefits often outweighs the need for alternative solutions.
 Many modern tenants prefer electronic payments for their convenience.